Gas Pump Girls: Plot

 Next, Mr. Friendly convinces the gasoline supplier not to deliver supplies to June's station.
 Without a product to sell, the station is out of business, until June finds a way to get more fuel to sell; they visit their competitor, asking to have the gas tank of Michael's car filled.
 As the vehicle is refueled, one of the boys, hidden beneath the car, siphons the gasoline into a storage tank, so that the car seems to hold much more fuel than it needs.
 By making two visits, using the same vehicle, the friends are able to obtain more regular and high-octane gasoline to sell at their own station.
 This scheme is successful, but only for the near term, and they are soon out of product again.
 They are all about to admit defeat until Mr. Friendly pays them an unfriendly visit to mock their attempt to compete against him, and June rallies them.

 She intercepts the fuel deliveryman, who tells her to follow him if she wants to see where the president of the fuel company works, but warns her that he refuses to see anyone but oil sheiks.

 June and her friends follow the deliveryman, but the security guard at the gate refuses to allow them to enter the company's property.
 June hits on a plan.
 The Vultures will don helmets, posing as a security force, and she and the other teens will dress as oil sheiks.
 This time, the guard permits them to enter, and they are ushered into the president's office.
 June removes her disguise, and, attracted to her in her brief uniform, the president listens to her story concerning how her friends and she have attempted to save her ailing uncle's family business, despite the unfair competition that Mr. Friendly has posed, which includes his having hired hit men to murder her.

 Outraged at Mr. Friendly's conduct, the president discontinues his franchise, and June takes over the Pyramid gas station and garage.
-Her uncle recovers and returns to manage the business, and June and her friends enjoy their postgraduation freedom.
+Her uncle recovers and returns to manage the business, and June and her friends enjoy their post-graduation freedom.